 The core subjects of the Elementary curriculum include English, Arabic Language (MOE curriculum), Islamic Studies, Mathematics, Science, Social Studies (in Arabic as per MOE curriculum for native Arabic speakers), Global Perspective (GP), ICT (Information Communication Technology) and activity-based subjects including Creative Arts and Physical Education.

 In the Middle school - the core subjects are extended through Social Studies with divisions (History, Geography, Civics as per the MOE requirement), Art and Music.
+French is offered as an Extra-curricular activity.

 NAS is located on a plot of approximately 110,000 sq.ft, with one third of this built up and 67% used as green areas, outdoor play areas, sports fields and parking facilities.
 Most of the buildings and school facilities have been renovated in recent years as part of a master buildings and refurbishment plan.